West Walsall E-ACT Academy is part of the co-ordinated admissions arrangements operated by Walsall Council and the Local Fair Access Protocol.

 How to apply for a place:

-Parents living in Walsall must apply on-line by no later than 31st October 2020.
+Parents living in Walsall must apply on-line.
 Parents living outside Walsall must submit all applications to their home Local Authority and return it as stated.
 If you require any advice or information before you complete your application, please contact the Parent Support Adviser for Walsall on 01922 652578 or email firstname.lastname@example.org.

 If the number of applications exceeds the Admission number, places will be allocated in the following order: